-Posted by Ruth McClelland in News on 6th April, 2017
+Posted by Devon Partnership Trust in News on 6th April, 2017

 Staff in wards in North Devon have been successful in obtaining £10K from the Big Lottery Fund to set up a range of participatory and creative activities for patients at weekends.